Neo (gamer): 2018–present

 At the ELEAGUE Major 2018, Virtus.pro went out in last place, losing 3 games and winning none.
 Following this, Virtus.pro ended the longest standing roster in CS:GO history by replacing Wiktor "TaZ" Wojtas with Michał "MICHU" Müller.
 Him and NEO had been playing together for 12 years by this point.
 Despite this, Virtus.pro would continue their slump, and NEO was replaced in February.
 His individual form continued to drop off since 2017, but he was signed by FaZe Clan, replacing Dauren "AdreN" Kystaubayev.
 FaZe needed an In-Game Leader, and NEO had previously been one of the IGLs for Virtus.pro.
 With FaZe, NEO came second at BLAST Pro Series: Los Angeles, but at the major, he would once again exit in the group stage.
 His trial with FaZe Clan eventually came to an end, and his contract was not renewed.
-Currently, he is not officially a part of any notable teams.
+Before IEM Cologne 2023 FaZe's long time coach, "Robert "RobbaN" Dahlström" surprisingly decided to quit coaching.
+FaZe then registered NEO as their full time coach.